Fayetteville city offices working through outage after cybersecurity incident

-FAYETTEVILLE -- City employees are doing their best to serve residents without the use of online technology following a cybersecurity incident Thursday.
+FAYETTEVILLE -- City employees in Fayetteville are doing their best to serve residents without the use of online technology after a cybersecurity incident Thursday.

-Anyone who wishes to reach city employees will need to do so in person or regular mail at City Hall, Macedo said.
-Police, fire and 911 emergency services are not affected by the outage.
-The Police Department's nonemergency line at (479) 587-3555 still works, as does an alternate nonemergency line at (479) 575-0258.
-The address for City Hall is 113 W. Mountain St., Fayetteville, AR 72701.
+Anyone who wishes to reach city employees will need to do so in person or by regular mail at City Hall, Macedo said.
+Police, fire and 911 emergency services aren't affected by the outage.
+The Police Department's nonemergency line at (479)587-3555 still works, as does an alternate nonemergency line at (479)575-0258.

 Customers with a water bill due during the outage will not incur a late fee or shutoff, Macedo said.
 Payment can still be received via cash or check at City Hall or in the dropoff box outside the building, he said.